eternitywall/blog.eternitywall.com/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 ### Hash of Data in the blockchain

 When you put a hash of some data in the blockchain you have a commitment of the data in the blockchain.
-Your data is timestamped only if you or someone you trust in keep the real data.
+Your data is timestamped only if you or someone you trust keeping the real data.
 You are losing indipendence, uncensorability and eternity.

 ### So, why not putting everything on the blockchain?